 Electricity prices are constantly rising, and finding ways to lower your electric bill can save you an impressive amount of money in the long run.
-In this article, we’ll talk about a few ways you can lower your bill through behavior changes, energy-efficient products, and larger home upgrades.
+In this article, we’ll talk about a few ways you can cut your electricity bill and see instant monthly savings through behavior changes, energy-efficient products, and larger home upgrades.

 Key takeaways: how to lower your bill

-- You can save on your electric bills by upgrading your home, choosing energy-efficient appliances, and even changing your daily habits
+- You can save on your electric bills by subscribing to community solar, choosing energy-efficient appliances, upgrading your home, and even changing your daily habits.

 - Going solar can lead to the biggest electric bill savings in the long run – visit the EnergySage Marketplace to get started

-If we had to categorize the best ways to lower your electric bill, they would be home upgrades, buying energy-efficient products and appliances, and changing your daily behaviors.
+If we had to categorize the best ways to lower your electric bill, they would be:

 The best way to hone in on which changes you should make is to perform an energy audit.
 Whether you do it yourself or have a professional come in, taking stock of your energy situation will help you find the highest impact changes to make.
 Luckily, many utilities, nonprofits, and governmental organizations offer free or reduced-cost energy audits.
 Make sure to contact your utility company to see if they have an energy audit program – for example, National Grid offers a no-cost home energy assessment that you can even do virtually!